Australia's most populous state reports 1st omicron death | Health

 The fatal case was identified as a man in his 80s who was infected at an aged care facility in western Sydney.
 He was fully vaccinated but had underlying health conditions.

-New measures came into force in New South Wales on Monday, including limits of one person per 2 square metres (22 square feet) in bars and restaurants and required ''check-ins'' with QR codes in hospitality venues.
+New measures came into force in New South Wales on Monday, including limits of one person per 2 square meters (22 square feet) in bars and restaurants and required "check-ins" with QR codes in hospitality venues.

 Health Minister Brad Hazzard said the state government is considering lifting the requirement for health workers to isolate after being exposed to COVID-19 because of staff shortages.